YinuoWang-CS/YinuoWang-CS.github.io/index.md

 {:.lead}

-Wang Yinuo holds a bachelor’s degree in Teaching Chinese to Speakers of Other Languages in 2019 from Beijing Language and Culture University.
+Wang Yinuo holds a bachelor’s degree in Teaching Chinese as a Foreign Language in 2019 from Beijing Language and Culture University.
 She has a strong interest in Computer Science and began a journey of self-study in this field.
 [See more...](/about/)